brettcannon/release-often/README.md

   1. flit
   1. setuptools via `setup.cfg`?
   1. setuptools via `setup.py`?
+- Use `pep517` instead?

 ### Create a release on GitHub
-Finally, when everything is live, create a release on GitHub to both store the artifacts uploaded to PyPI and to tag the relesae in the repository.
+Finally, when everything is live, create a release on GitHub to both store the artifacts uploaded to PyPI and to tag the release in the repository.
 The name of the release is the version prepended by `v` and the body of the release is the changelog entry.

 #### TODO
 - [Upload release artifacts](https://developer.github.com/v3/repos/releases/#upload-a-release-asset)